Oracle Java Licensing and Audit FAQ Guide

 45. What is a formal Oracle Java audit, and how does it work?

-Oracle’s License Management Services (LMS) team officially sanctioned a formal Oracle Java audit following contract audit clauses and a defined process.
+Oracle’s License Management Services (LMS) team has officially sanctioned a formal Oracle Java audit, following contract audit clauses and a defined process.

 Here’s how it typically works: